 How is SRJC connected to the Smithsonian, NASA, the legendary Hope diamond, Stanford, and Harvard?
 The answer is George Shirley Switzer.

-After his 1935 graduation from SRJC, he went onto achieve his BA from UC Berkeley, then his Master’s and Ph.D. degrees from Harvard University.
-Right after graduation from Harvard, in 1939, he was hired to teach at Stanford University.
+After his 1935 graduation from SRJC, he went on to achieve his BA from UC Berkeley, then his Master’s and Ph.D. degrees from Harvard University.
+Right after graduating from Harvard, in 1939, he was hired to teach at Stanford University.
 He also taught at Harvard from 1940-1945.

 Following his passion for minerals and crystals, George Switzer became the associate curator in the Division of Mineralogy and Petrology at the National Museum of Natural History, Smithsonian Institution in Washington, DC.
 In 1958, his visionary work to develop a major national gem collection for the Smithsonian began with an elaborate effort resulting in the donation of the Hope diamond by the famed New York jeweler Harry Winston.